 - 2 tablespoons vegetable oil

-- 8 ounces cremini brown button mushrooms, rinsed and thinly sliced
+- 8 ounces cremini mushrooms, rinsed and thinly sliced

 - 1 teaspoon minced garlic

-- 1 5 ounce package fresh baby spinach (see recipe note if you want to use frozen spinach)
+- 5 ounces fresh baby spinach, (see recipe note if you want to use frozen spinach)

 - 7 large eggs

 - 1 cup whole milk, can use half-and-half or heavy cream or a combination